Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Results and Discussion

 \subsubsection{Limitations and Future Improvements}

-Since we only model the gas that is funnelled behind the planet into a cometary tail, we do not attempt to match pre-transit absorption.
-As a result, we are not able to account for the information about the outflow in the pre-transit data.
+Since we de not model the gas in front of the Hill sphere of the planet, we are not able to account for the information about the outflow in the pre-transit data.
 The challenge with modelling the outflow leading the planet is that it is unstable, resulting in the variable occultation of the star \citep[e.g.,][]{McCann2019} as seen in the case of AU Mic b \citep{Rockcliffe2023}.
 The reason for this instability is that the Coriolis force and the stellar wind pressure both act in the same direction; therefore, the outflow cannot be in generalised geostrophic balance and reach a stable density structure.
 This problem is only pertinent when the planetary wind and the stellar wind have similar strengths.
 However, Lyman-$\alpha$ observations, which show an extended outflow leading the planet \citep[e.g.,][]{Rockcliffe2023} make understanding this case important.
 We leave modelling of the outflow leading the planet to future work.
 In the case of GJ 436 b, where there is minimal pre-transit absorption, the stellar wind is most likely strong enough to stop a leading outflow.
 In this case, the time of ingress provides an approximate location for the boundary between the stellar and planetary wind, which can be used to infer their relative pressures at this location.

 Our model does not include the effect of magnetic fields, as we use purely hydrodynamic simulations as the basis for our work.
 Both the planetary magnetic field and the stellar wind magnetic field can affect the geometry of the outflow \citep[e.g.,][]{Carolan2021b}.
-However, it is not yet clear whether close-in exoplanets host strong magnetic fields \citep[e.g.,][]{Schreyer2023} or whether the stellar wind magnetic field plays an important role in the interaction with the planetary outflow as the ram pressure of the stellar wind dominates over the magnetic pressure outside the Alfvén surface.
+However, it is not yet clear whether close-in exoplanets host strong magnetic fields \citep[e.g.,][]{Schreyer2024} or whether the stellar wind magnetic field plays an important role in the interaction with the planetary outflow as the ram pressure of the stellar wind dominates over the magnetic pressure outside the Alfvén surface.

 Similarly, we do not include the effects of radiation pressure.
 Like the stellar wind, this can impart momentum to the planetary outflow, accelerating it radially.
 For GJ 436 b, radiation pressure is unlikely to be important \citep[e.g.,][]{Khodachenko2019}.
 However, this may not be the case for all systems.
 In the future, we will extend the model to include a term accounting for this force.
 Another possible improvement to this model would be to include a more realistic stellar wind accounting for the orbital velocity of the planet and variations along the orbit.